shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 *<b>Figure 3:</b> Decision Tree trained to classify risk of heart attack.
 This tree has a maximum path length of 3.*

 If we could get away with using trees instead of DNNs, then we'd be done.
-While we sacrifice interpretability, DNNs give us much more power than trees do.
+But while we sacrifice interpretability, DNNs give us much more power than trees do.
 Is it possible for us to combine DTs and DNNs to get something simulatable <b>and</b> powerful?

 Naively, we could try to do something like LIME where we construct a mimic DT to approximate the predictions of a trained DNN.
 But there are many local minima when training deep neural networks, only some of which are easy to simulate.
 By trying to approximate an already-trained DNN, we may end up in a minima that is difficult to simulate (produce a huge DT that is hard to walk through in reasonable time).